Share On

 Ask An Expert

-Prior to regularly conducting turkey health examinations, you should have a veterinarian or compassionate care expert give you hands-on training in order to be the best turkey health advocate possible.
-Being trained to rapidly distinguish healthy conditions from signs of concern can be crucial in early health problem detection and effective treatment!
+Prior to regularly conducting turkey health checks, you should have a veterinarian or compassionate care expert give you hands-on training in order to be the best turkey health advocate possible.
+Being trained to rapidly distinguish abnormalities from normal anatomy and healthy conditions can be crucial in early health problem detection, and the sooner you are able to bring concerns to your veterinarian, the sooner they’ll be able to work towards making a diagnosis and recommending any necessary interventions!

 Safe Restraint